sparkflows/sparkflows-docs/docs/installation/configuration/running-as-service.rst

    * Ubuntu 15.04 or higher

-Steps for Configuring Fire Insights as a Service
+Steps for Configuring Sparkflows as a Service
 ----

 Step 1: Create a Fire Service
 ++++
 * Create a Fire service that runs as systemd service.
-This way, Fire Insights will start automatically on reboot.
+This way, Sparkflows will start automatically on reboot.

 * Create the service in the folder ``/etc/systemd/system`` and name the file **fire.service**.